 Previously known as a “full structural survey”, a Building Survey is the most comprehensive property inspection and report currently available from the Royal Institute of Chartered Surveyors (RICS).
-When carrying out a Building Survey, our Chartered Surveyors will undertake a thorough internal and external investigation of all accessible areas of the building, and provide a detailed review of its construction and condition with the use of a traffic light system for condition severity.
+When carrying out a Building Survey, our expert Chartered Surveyors will undertake a thorough internal and external investigation of all accessible areas of the building, and provide a detailed review of its construction and condition with the use of a traffic light system for condition severity.
 We can also tailor Building Surveys to address any specific concerns or requirements you may have.

 Defects uncovered by the report will be given a detailed description, as well as professional advice about how and when to address them appropriately.
 Our surveyors will also include estimated repair costs, allowing you to effectively plan a maintenance schedule and budget.
 Valuations and reinstatement costs for insurance purposes are not part of a standard Building Survey, but we conduct these at the same time for a small additional fee.

 How do I know if I need a Building Survey?

 Building Surveys are particularly suited to unusual properties, older structures or buildings constructed using unconventional methods or materials.
 They are typically commissioned for period homes or listed buildings and are particularly valuable for understanding the common problems associated with original materials, as well as the best methods for preserving and maintaining them.

 Where older homes (Edwardian, Victorian or earlier) have been modernised, extended or altered, a Building Survey will inspect the individual areas of the home as well as how the modifications are interacting as a whole building.
 Issues can often crop up where traditional materials (lime, brickwork etc.) has not been properly integrated with modern fixtures like glass, PVC or concrete, which a Building Survey will investigate.

 If a house has stood for decades (or centuries), why will it need a survey now?